keyboard-ergonomics/keymacs/README.md

 In Keymacs 8/12 of the most frequent trigrams placed in home row without finger movement.
-Other compared layouts have lesser trigrams without finger movement.
+Other compared layouts have lesser trigrams in home row.

 QWERTY is the worst case with finger movement reqiured for all mentioned trigrams.
-It has not any frequent trigram in home row.
+It has none frequent trigrams in home row.

 At last results for the most frequent quadrigrams: